Quantized plastic deformation: Preliminaries

 Here the first term on the right represents the MTM-type energy landscape presumed to be operative inside the (periodically modulated) plastic energy valley.
 The second term describes the elasticity {of the environment,} operative outside such a valley{.
 O}ne can view this term as a description of the elastic coupling between the `plastic mechanism' and the loading device.

 In view of this interpretation, the variable $\alpha$ emerges as the representation of plastic distortion, while the role of the loading parameter is played by $\varepsilon$.
 For simplicity, we assume that the periodic potential $\psi$ is piecewise quadratic and write it first in the form $\psi = -\frac{1}{2}\left (z-m \right )^2$, where $m$ is the integer-valued parameter.
 To ensure the periodicity of $\psi$ and remain {in} the `purely elastic' setting, we complement the definition by the assumption that $ m=\left\lfloor{|z|}+\frac{1}{2}\right\rfloor\text{sgn}(z) $.
-The resulting model is then characterized by the energy